Good Brothers (professional wrestling): Return to NJPW (2021–2023)

 In June 2021, it was announced that The Good Brothers would be returning to New Japan Pro Wrestling for the first time since early 2016 as part of the United States–based show NJPW Strong and would compete in its Tag Team Turbulence tournament.
 In the first round they defeated Clark Connors and T. J. Perkins.
 In the semi-finals they defeated Yuji Nagata and Ren Narita to advance to the tournament finals.
 In the finals, they defeated Violence Unlimited, which consisted of Brody King and Chris Dickinson, to win the tournament.

 Gallows and Anderson appeared at NJPW Resurgence on August 14, they would defeat Jon Moxley and his mystery partner Yuji Nagata.
 After the match, they were confronted by the Guerrillas of Destiny.
-On April 24, 2022, Gallows and Anderson rejoined Bullet Club at Windy City Riot losing to the United Empire in a ten man tag team match.
+On April 24, 2022, Gallows and Anderson rejoined Bullet Club at Windy City Riot losing to the United Empire in a ten-man tag team match.
 At Dominion 6.12 in Osaka-jo Hall on June 12, Anderson defeated Tama Tonga for the NEVER Openweight Championship.
 On October 10, 2022, Anderson unexpectedly returned to WWE while still being recognized as the NEVER Openweight Champion.

 On January 4, 2023, at Wrestle Kingdom 17, Anderson lost the NEVER Openweight Championship back to Tama Tonga, thus marking his final appearance for NJPW.

-Return to WWE (2022–2025)
+Return to WWE (2022–2026)

 On the October 10, 2022, episode of Raw, Gallows and Anderson made their unannounced return to WWE to reunite with AJ Styles as The O.C. in Styles' feud with The Judgment Day.

 During the 2023 WWE Draft, both Gallows and Anderson were drafted to the SmackDown brand.

 On the February 20, 2024, episode of NXT, Gallows and Anderson attacked Axiom and Nathan Frazer and Chase University (Andre Chase and Duke Hudson) after the two teams faced each other, turning heel for the first time since 2022 and marking Gallows and Anderson's return to NXT.
-On February 8, 2025 they were released from their WWE contracts.
+On February 8, 2025, they were released from their WWE contracts.

+On Monday, February 23, 2026, the Good Brothers made a cameo on that night's episode of RAW. alongside many other stars, to give tribute to AJ Styles who retired a few weeks prior at the 2026 Royal Rumble.

+The Good Brothers would later make an appearance at the 2026 WWE Hall of Fame to induct AJ Styles.